josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 8. **England reaches 10 Warscore** - The Annex Revolter button becomes enabled when England reaches at least 10 Warscore (`MIN_WARSCORE_TO_DEMAND = 10` from game defines)
 9. **Annex Revolter button becomes available** - Once enabled, this peace option can be used on the war participant Country (France) instead of the eliminated Revolter
 10. **England uses Annex Revolter button** to annex the entire France Country
-11. **England annexes entire France** at low warscore cost (intended only for annexing the Revolter, not major powers like France)
+11. **England annexes entire France** at effectively 0 cost (base 25% cost from `take_country_nationalist` war goal, but reduced by -95% from `PEACE_COST_MODIFIER_FOR_REVOLT_WAR` modifier, making it effectively 0 cost).
+This is intended only for annexing the Revolter, not major powers like France
 12. **No Antagonism is generated** - annexing a major power like France should generate massive Antagonism, but the peace option generates none

 **Technical Details:**